atom-box/eleventy-base-blog/posts/packing-list-business-domestic-cold-climate.md

 photocopy of the passport
 print out on a sheet of paper of all the flights
 vaccination record including proof of COVID 19 vaccinations
-(a way to check email)
+(how will you check email)
-(review that Lyft or similar app works on phone)
+(which apps, like bike rental or subway schedules are needed?)
  6 power bars or nuts, in addition to backpack food
-ibuprofen
-toothpaste
-toothbrush
-deoderant
-soap
-razor
-nail clippers
-disinfectant ointment and bandaids floss cord for clothesline
+cord for clothesline
 headlamp for plane (check batteries) a stack of cash covid n95 mask (1)
+Toiletries: (ibuprofen , toothpaste, toothbrush, deoderant, soap, razor, nail clippers, disinfectant ointment and bandaids, floss)